JayaPok/JayaPok.github.io/_portfolio/pima_indians_diabetes_prediction.md

 ----
-title: "Pima Indians Diabetes Prediction"
+-title: "Pima Indians Diabetes Prediction"
-excerpt: "Developed a machine learning model that uses various diagnostic metrics to predict if patients have diabetes or not."
+-excerpt: "Developed a machine learning model that uses various diagnostic metrics to predict if patients have diabetes or not."
-collection: portfolio
+-collection: portfolio
 ----

 This post contains my work in predicting whether a patient has diabetes or not based on various diagnostic metrics.
 The patients studied are females of Pima Indian heritage and at least 21 years old.